dreamwalker-123/Woof/README.md

 Introduction
 ------------

-This is the starter code for the Woof app project.
-This project is an opportunity for you to learn Material3 and reinforce the concepts you've learned so far in Android Basics with Compose.
+This project is an opportunity for me to learn Material3 and reinforce the concepts i've learned so far in Android Basics with Compose.

 Pre-requisites
 --------------